 In October 2018 Dow Gardens in Midland opened the longest canopy walk in the United States.
 It is 2 hours from Ann Arbor.
 Explore the canopy walk and the new playground in the Whiting Forest section then head to Dow Gardens to explore the rest of the gardens.

 Greenfield Village (March-November only)

 We love Greenfield Village.
 We visited for Memorial Day and had a great time visiting the houses and Liberty craftworks shops.
-While the Civil War Remembrance was only on Memorial Day, there are live performances all summer long.
+While the Civil War Remembrance was only on Memorial Day weekend, there are live performances all summer long.